realzza/web-project-design/schedule.md

 ### October 7, 2021

-JavaScript IIb: 3rd-Party APIs
+JavaScript IIb: Libraries+

 - In Class
-  - JQuery, JQuery UI Demo
-  - Other Common Libraries, Library Applications:
+  - Javascript Libraries intro: galleries, maps, more
+  - JQuery: DOM traversal, event handling, animation
 - Homework
   - Exercise: implement a .js library in a page - existing or new (due Tuesday, Oct.
-12)
-  - .JS libraries to explore:
+12).
+This can be any library.

 ---